elastic/kibana/rfcs/text/0007_lifecycle_unblocked.md

 A plugin might want to poll an external host to ensure that the host is up in its setup lifecycle before making network requests to this host in it's start lifecycle.

+Even if Kibana was using a valid, but incorrect configuration for the remote host, with synchronous lifecycles Kibana would still start up.
+Although the status API and logs would indicate a problem, these might not be monitored leading to the error only being discovered once someone tries to use it's functionality.
+This is an acceptable drawback because it buys us isolation.
+Some problems might go unnoticed, but no single plugin should affect the availability of all other plugins.

 In effect, the plugin is polling the world to construct a snapshot of state which drives future behaviour.
 Modeling this with lifecycle functions is insufficient since it assumes that any state constructed in the setup lifecycle is static and won't and can't be changed in the future.